 Photo by Pjt56

 Located just a bit further south of the Black Sand Beach, Fjaðrárgljúfur is a 100m (328ft) deep canyon that dates all the way back to the Ice Age some two million years ago.
 The hike to observation deck is about 2km (1.2 miles) and it isn't a particularly difficult one.
 At the top you also can view the waterfall off the western side of the canyon as an added bonus.

 Address: Route 206, 3.5KM off The Ring Road, Kirkjubaejarklaustur, Iceland

-Now, I've never been a huge fan of Church attractions (with a few big exceptions, looking your way Sagrada Familia) but the Hallgrimskirkja allows for an excellent 360 degree view of Reykjavik.
-It's over 74.5 metres (244 ft) high, and is one of the tallest structures in the entire country giving you an (almost) birds-eye view of the city.
+Now, I've never been a huge fan of Church attractions (with a few exceptions, looking your way Sagrada Familia) but the Hallgrimskirkja allows for an excellent 360 degree view of Reykjavik.
+It's over 74.5 metres (244 ft) high, and is one of the tallest structures in the entire country giving you birds-eye views of the city.

 Hours: Open daily 9AM - 5PM

 10. The Blue Lagoon

 Despite being one of the most visited places in Iceland, this geothermal spa still makes the list.
 It sits on a lava field on the southwest peninsula and churns out water with an average temperature of 37–39 °C (99–102 °F).
 Due to the heavy content of rich minerals, the water is excellent for the skin and there's even a research facility dedicated to helping treating skin disease.

 Make sure you reserve a spot on the day you go here (Don't expect it to be a peaceful sanctuary because it does get crowded!)